Sborresch/Credit_Risk_Analysis/README.md

 #### Confusion Matrix
 ![Screenshot](https://github.com/Sborresch/Credit_Risk_Analysis/blob/main/Oversampling/Confusion_Matrix.png)

 The confusion matrix can be complicated in understanding.
 However, a simple graph from [Anuganti Suresch from the Medium company](https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5) shows how to understand this matrix.
+This matrix's purpose is to define a models performance, especially those with imbalanced datasets.
+A good model should prove a matrix with a high TP ("True Positive") and TN ("True Negative") value.
+While having a low FP ("False Positive") and FN (False Negative) value.

+TP = when actual and predicted is positive
+TN = when actual and predicted is negative
+FP = when actual is negative and predicted is positive FN = when acutal is positive and predicted is negative

+Based on the Oversampling machine model we had a low TP, which is bad, and a high TN whigh is good.
+However, we had a low FN, which is good, but a high FP.
+Therefore, this model is inaccurately identifiying certain loans as risky, when they are not.
+This is a type I error.
+Therefore, this confusion matrix proves to not use this model.

 #### Classification Report
 ![Screenshot](https://github.com/Sborresch/Credit_Risk_Analysis/blob/main/Oversampling/Confusion_Matrix.png)

+The classification report is used to measure the quality of each model's prediction abilities.
+Similarly to the confusion matrix, it measures TP, TN, FP, FN.
+The main thing to mention with this report is having a high precision ("pre") for each target ("high_risk" and "low_risk").
+Here is an external [link](https://muthu.co/understanding-the-classification-report-in-sklearn/#:~:text=A%20Classification%20report%20is%20used,classification%20report%20as%20shown%20below.) for more information on classification reports.

+Based on this model's classification report there is good predictability for low_risk credit loans but a poor predictability for high_risk credit loans.
+For this reason we will forgo using this model.

 ## SMOTE Oversampling
 ### Steps to Build Model